lupyuen/lupyuen.github.io/src/quickjs.md

     __GPIO 29__ goes back to normal!

-1. Our Demo goes like this...
+1. Our Demo does like this...

     ```bash
     NuttShell (NSH) NuttX-12.4.0-RC0